shivanisarthi/Cat-trade/README.md

 # Cat-trade

-<h2> 🐱 -This website exchange cat images ever what click in button "CHANGE CAT" usin HTML-CSS and JavaScript with API</h2>
+<h2> 🐱 -This website exchange cat images by clicking button "CHANGE CAT" using HTML-CSS and JavaScript with API</h2>

 🔶 - HTML